FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 When the JWT is received, the same operations can be performed.
 If the generated signature is correct, the contents of the JWT are unchanged from when it was created.

-## Limits
+## JWT Authentication Token Limits

-In the specifications, there are no hard limits on length of JWTs.
+In the specifications, there are no hard limits on length of JWT tokens for authentication.
 In practical terms, think about:

 * Where are you going to store the JWT
 * What is the performance penalty of large JWTs